 Walk the stress and fats away!
 Socialize, have fun and make friends!
 The Big Island’s Annual AIDS Walk is the perfect activity to do this.
 This 2-mile Annual AIDS Walk is hosted by The Hawai`i Island HIV/AIDS Foundation.
 Walking around the well-known Liliuokalani Gardens will give you a chance to help people with HIV/AIDS in Hawaii.
 The funds raised will be used to support HIV and Hepatitis C testing, community outreach and education.
 The walk starts at 8 AM and ends at 1 PM.

-Hawaii Island Recovery is a premiere residential substance abuse rehabilitation facility, located in the island paradise of Kailua-Kona, Hawaii!
-It offers comprehensive treatment program to help you achieve and maintain a lasting sobriety.
+Hawaii Island Recovery is a premier residential substance abuse rehabilitation facility, located in the island paradise of Kailua-Kona, Hawaii!
+It offers a comprehensive treatment program to help you achieve and maintain lasting sobriety.